 Previous HGNC Symbols for HCN1 Gene

 The membrane protein encoded by this gene is a hyperpolarization-activated cation channel that contributes to the native pacemaker currents in heart and neurons.
 The encoded protein can homodimerize or heterodimerize with other pore-forming subunits to form a potassium channel.
 This channel may act as a receptor for sour tastes. [provided by RefSeq, Oct 2011]

 GeneCards Summary for HCN1 Gene

 HCN1 (Hyperpolarization Activated Cyclic Nucleotide Gated Potassium Channel 1) is a Protein Coding gene.
-Diseases associated with HCN1 include epileptic encephalopathy, early infantile, 24 and epileptic encephalopathy, early infantile, 31.
+Diseases associated with HCN1 include epileptic encephalopathy, early infantile, 24 and undetermined early-onset epileptic encephalopathy.
 Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
 GO annotations related to this gene include identical protein binding and voltage-gated potassium channel activity.
 An important paralog of this gene is KCNH1.

 UniProtKB/Swiss-Prot for HCN1 Gene